By Dylan Segal

 Hobbs Giroday practices extensively in the area of wills variation.
 As a child or spouse, a testator may owe you one, or both, of a moral and legal duty.
 But, what are moral and legal duties?

 A testator may owe a moral duty to a child or spouse, if the size of the estate permits.
 The starting point in the analysis is to consider what size the estate is and whether it may accommodate benefitting all interested parties, taking into consideration the will maker’s intentions.

 There is much case law regarding the factors to consider when analyzing the degree of moral duty owed.
 Each case must be assessed on its facts.
-If you are a disinherited child and want to discuss what kind of moral duty a testator may owe you, contact us for a free consultation regarding your situation.
+If you are a disinherited child and want to discuss what kind of moral duty a testator may owe you, contact us for a consultation regarding your situation.

 The focus of this missive, however, is to uncover the often less understood, ‘legal duty’.

 Legal duties are often discussed in relation to a will maker and a disinherited spouse.
 A dependent child may be owed a legal duty as well.

 The seminal case of Tataryn v Tataryn Estate, 2 SCR 807 explains legal duties as follows: